rehierl/abstract-properties/07-x-abstract-properties/07-0-an-introduction/0-3-all-none-some-of.md

 abstract concept of "a document" that is purely theoretical in the context of a definition/specification?

-The only means a definition has in that regards are the **formal rules** any document is expected to follow.
-Because of that, all definitions must be based upon such rules.
-These rules must therefore be known to those who develop a design and to those who use it.
+The only means one has to make such a definition are the **formal rules** any document is expected to follow.
+These rules must therefore be known to those who develop a design and also to those who use it.
 These formal rules can therefore be described **as a language that is used to communicate a design** and its definitions.